David-Way/david-way.github.io/content/blog/first-name-last-name/first-name-last-name.md

 {% endblockquote %}

 Most paradoxes rely on some hidden false assumption.
-Not a philosopher myself, but if you ask me, the one hidden in the above is that there never really was a thing, one definitive thing, called the “Ship of Theseus”.
+I'm no philosopher myself, but I believe the one hidden in the above is that there never really was __a thing__, one definitive thing, called the “Ship of Theseus”.
 Instead, what there was was a rough group of atoms and molecules arranged in the shape of a ship, owned by the Greek hero Theseus.

 This blob of atoms was labeled the “Ship of Theseus”.
-In its whole (fictitious) existence, that collection of atoms never stopped or settled for a single moment in its endless sloughing off of old or accumulation of new parts.
-At the scale of atoms, splitters, nails, or beams of wood, the ship was never not changing its constituent parts.
+In its whole (fictitious?) existence, that collection of atoms never stopped or settled for a single moment in its endless sloughing off of old or accumulation of new parts.
+At the scale of atoms, splinters, nails, or beams of wood, the ship was never not changing its constituent parts.

 The point being that names and labels are not such simple things.
 When applied to an object, especially so when applied to a person.
+What really matters is not any one strict standard or set of standards that can be applied to everyone.
+What seems to matter most is the users and holders of the name.

 The users of the label “Ship of Theseus”, those who found it useful to identify that general group of atoms with that particular name, are the reason the concept of the Ship of Theseus continued to exist, through its name.